hpc2n/sphinx-lesson-template/content/starpu.rst

         int checked;
     };

-The `nbuffers` field stored the total number of data handles the task accepts and the `modes` field tabulates an access mode for each data handle.
+The `nbuffers` field stores the total number of data handles the task accepts and the `modes` field tabulates an access mode for each data handle.
 The access mode can be one of the following:

 :STARPU_NONE:               Not documented.